-How I found myself loved, respected, and maybe even revered... a tale of an extraordinary transformation, From hated smart know-it-all to loved
+How I found myself loved, respected, and maybe even revered... a tale of extraordinary transformation, from hated smart know-it-all to loved

 I used to be smart.
 At all cost.
 In fact smarter, that would be more precise to say.
 Smarter than you, him, them... 😉